 Copyright US Ghost Adventures

 The Old City Hall has had quite a long history.
 The city’s most influential bigwigs, as well as its worst criminals, have passed through the building.
 Over the years, the tenants of the Old Tacoma City Hall have encountered some strange paranormal phenomena.
-Most notably, the antics of a ghostly prankster who goes by the name “Gus.”
+Most notably, the antics of a ghostly prankster known by the name “Gus.”

-Nobody knows who Gus is, as there aren’t any historical records that point to a man of that name.
-But judging by the spirit’s lack of respect for authority, many believe he may be the ghost of a petty criminal who was held in the city jail.
-Gus is known for playing pranks on the building’s inhabitants, especially the security guards and local police.
-He’s known to toss objects in the air at random, turn lights on and off, and make weird movements in suspicious locations.
 This is all to get a rise out of local authorities, who believe the ruckus to be a trespasser.
 Security guards have chased his shadow down the halls, only to arrive at a dead end.
 Police have been called to the building multiple times on account of his antics, only to find nobody there.

 The ghosts of the former Tacoma government officials also haunt the Old City Hall.
 Their shadows are often seen moving around the old Chamber of Commerce.
 Many former tenants have stories of apparitions rushing through the halls of the building as if they had some sort of important work to do.
-One ghost in particular has been heard coughing, which has startled many security guards who believed they were alone in the building.

 Some even say that a mysterious ghost haunts the clock tower.
 They’re known to randomly ring the bell every so often, usually at night when the building is empty.